matthew-shaw/matthew-shaw.github.io/docs/blog/posts/lean-wastes.md

 - **Agile** and Lean Startup thinking focus on delivering the smallest valuable increment.
 - **Domain-Driven Design** helps teams focus on the core domain — the areas that create real business value.
 - **Continuous Delivery** encourages small, validated releases rather than speculative ones.
-- **Behavior-Driven Development** ensures teams build exactly what’s required, no more.
+- **Behaviour-Driven Development** ensures teams build exactly what’s required, no more.

 ### Evidence